Before we Start

-Because we want our code and workflow to be reproducible, it is better to type the commands we want in the script editor, and save the script.
+Because we want our code and workflow to be reproducible, it is better to type the commands we want in the script editor and save the script.
 This way, there is a complete record of what we did, and anyone (including our future selves!) can easily replicate the results on their computer.

-At some point in your analysis you may want to check the content of a variable or the structure of an object, without necessarily keeping a record of it in your script.
+At some point in your analysis, you may want to check the content of a variable or the structure of an object without necessarily keeping a record of it in your script.
 You can type these commands and execute them directly in the console.
 RStudio provides the Ctrl + 1 and Ctrl + 2 shortcuts allow you to jump between the script and the console panes.

 If R is ready to accept commands, the R console shows a

 > prompt.
-If it
+If R

-receives a command (by typing, copy-pasting or sent from the script editor using
+receives a command (by typing, copy-pasting, or sent from the script editor using

-Ctrl + Enter), R will try to execute it, and when
+Ctrl + Enter), R will try to execute it and, when

 ready, will show the results and come back with a new